 Alternative options have been considered in the appraisal case.
 A range of potential organisations have been apprised for funding by the policy directorate.
 The rationale for discounting other options is described within the appraisal case.

 The commercial approach to this requirement focuses on due diligence, structuring of the agreement and risk management.
-VfM through this programme is been achieved via due diligence and agreement terms.
+VfM through this programme has been achieved via due diligence and agreement terms.
 Due diligence and agreement terms are detailed below.

 4.2.
 Ensuring Value for Money through procurement